General terms and conditions of sale Madame Brasserie and of the website

 At the time of termination, the rights and licences granted to the User will be terminated and the User will cease all use of the Website.
 The User will not be entitled to any compensation.

 Article 23 – Hyperlinks

 This Website may contain links (including hyperlinks) to other websites or applications that are not under the Publisher’s control.
 The Publisher is not liable for the content of these sites or applications, the links they contain, or for any changes or updates made to them.
 It is not possible to create a hyperlink to third-party websites without the express authorisation of the Publisher.
 Under no circumstances may the Publisher be held liable for the creation of a hyperlink on this Website.

 Article 24 – General provisions

 24.2.
 Entire agreement.
-If any one of the clauses hereof (in full or in part) proves unlawful, invalid or inapplicable, the other provisions shall remain in force.
+If any of the clauses hereof (in full or in part) proves to be unlawful, invalid or inapplicable, the other provisions shall remain in force.
 The invalid or unenforceable portion will be replaced by a valid provision having the same legal effect.

 24.3.
-Forbearance.
+No waiver.
 The fact that the parties do not exercise rights recognised as theirs pursuant hereto may not in any event be interpreted as a waiver of the enforcement of said rights.